-Mr. Gonzalez is a results-oriented, strategic leader with approximately three decades of management experience in the public sector; with some experience in the private sector as well.
-Currently, he oversees a budget of nearly $1 billion and leads more than 6,000 employees.
+Tommy Gonzalez was appointed City Manager of El Paso, Texas, in June 2014.
+As City Manager, Mr. Gonzalez leads the 20th largest city in the United States.
+Mr. Gonzalez is a results-oriented, strategic leader with approximately three decades of management experience in the public sector; with some experience in the private sector.
+Currently, he oversees a budget of $1 billion in operations and $1 billion in capital expenditures; while leading more than 6,000 employees.

 In 2019 and again in 2020, Mr. Gonzalez led his team in making national history, as the City of El Paso became the largest municipality to earn the Texas Award for Performance Excellence from the Texas Quality Foundation two years in a row.
 The City has also won the All-America City (AAC) Award in 2018 and 2020, and was named an AAC finalist in 2019.
 Under Mr. Gonzalez’s leadership, the City of El Paso has been able to achieve $90 million in cost savings.
 He has also revamped the City’s budgeting process by reducing cycle time from four months, to three weeks, to a one-day budget session.
 Mr. Gonzalez has further steered El Paso toward financial stability by eliminating a $7.8 million deficit, increasing the fund balance by over $20 million, assembling a team that inherited 21 external audit findings and zeroed out those findings to zero for four years in a row.
 Additionally, under Mr. Gonzalez’s tenure, the City has maintained its double AA financial rating by improving accuracy in revenue and expenditure estimates, providing year-end reporting to the City Council, and five consecutive years of General Fund surplus.